atinfo/awesome-test-automation/java-test-automation.md

     * [htmlelements](https://github.com/yandex-qatools/htmlelements) - A Java framework providing easy-to-use way of interaction with web-page elements in web-page tests.
     * [atlassian-selenium](https://bitbucket.org/atlassian/atlassian-selenium) - An open-source (BSD) project that aims at facilitating development of functional tests in Selenium/WebDriver libraries.
     * [stevia](https://github.com/persado/stevia) - Open Source QA Automation Testing Framework by Persado
+    * [darcy](https://github.com/darcy-framework) - An open source Java 8 framework for modeling user interfaces as page objects with a declarative, automation-library-agnostic DSL
 - extensions
     * [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) - Is a simple utility that makes it easy to capture performance data from browsers, typically written using automation toolkits such as Selenium and Watir.
     * [Selenium-Grid-Extras](https://github.com/groupon/Selenium-Grid-Extras) - Simplify the management of the Selenium Grid Nodes and stabilize said nodes by cleaning up the test environment after the build has been completed